 Exclusive Enemy Equipment: Unique weapons tend to be rare drops off enemies or forged from special souls, while their armor is usually found hidden in a chest somewhere.

 Flaming Sword: Quelaag's Fury Sword.
 Also wielded very effectively by Gwyn, Lord of Cinder.
 You can also gain it if you keep his soul and use it in a Weapon Ascension, though the crafted version isn't on fire.
+Normal upgradeable weapons can be temporarily this by applying Charcoal Pine Resin, which adds fire damage to your weapon.

 Healing Potion: Your main method of recovering health is a substance known as Estus, which is stored in a jade flask that you can refill at bonfires.
 This completely replaces the healing items of Demon's Souls.